 All boats must fill in a catch return (use trout recording sheet) but state number and weight of pike caught.
 The fishery is and will remain primarily a trout angling water and income from pike fishing will help to boost trout stocking levels and maintenance of the boat fleet.
-We currently have pike gear for hire (cost £6, £20 deposit).
+We have pike gear for hire (cost £10, £80 deposit per rod kit, £100 per 2 rod kits).

 Lure and Dead Baiting:

 Six days of lure and dead bait Pike fishing is only available through PAAS or the PAC in the winter months.
 No freshwater dead baits are allowed.
 Rules for these days are available from the clubs – PAAS (Pike Anglers Alliance Scotland)and the PAC (Pike Angling Club of Great Britain and Ireland).
 The dates for these events can be found under Events/Competitions.

 In addition PAAS negotiates some lure only evenings (contact PAAS) during the summer.